zlkca/angular-admin/README.md

 # angular-admin

-This is a seed project of angular5 responsive website ( only have a front end for now ).
-The most significant advantage is it included a powerful admin side use to deliver to your customer.
+This is a seed project of angular5 responsive website ( front end only ).
+The project can be an admin website for your project, to replace for example, django admin.

-I applied this project to a lot of real project, which works fine for me and hope this project will help you as well.
+Hope this project will help you as well.

 ## Run server